jpvantassel/python3-course/adv/unittesting.md

 hand-calculation or a published solution from a reputable source.
 If using a published solution, be sure to include a reference for posterity.
-In all cases unit tests are written once (and only once) programmatically so that they can be performed quickly and repeatably.
+In all cases unit tests are written once (and only once) programmatically so that they can be performed quickly and consistently.

 ## How to Unit Test

-Various frameworks, amoung the most popular:
+Various frameworks, among the most popular:

 - `unittest`
 - `pytest`